Our Staff

 Marine Program Director

-Matt Abbott has been with the Conservation Council of New Brunswick since 2010, and is the Marine Conservation Director and Fundy Baykeeper.
+Matt Abbott has been with the Conservation Council of New Brunswick since 2010, and is the Marine Program Director and Fundy Baykeeper.
 Matt works out of the Conservation Council’s marine conservation office in St. Andrews.
 Matt works to find practical and creative solutions to the complex environmental challenges facing New Brunswick’s coastal ecosystems and communities.

 These challenges all occur in the context of climate change and range from industrial pollution to depletion of marine species and inadequate environmental laws (or insufficient enforcement of existing laws).
 Solutions range from advocacy campaigns to policy engagement to direct restoration efforts.
 Matt welcomes pollution reports by email.